Presheaves of groupoids as models for homotopy types: Introduction

+The category $\sA$ is a \emph{pseudo-test category} if this functor is an equivalence of categories, a \emph{weak test category} if the right adjoint of $i_{\sA}$ (which always exists) also preserves weak equivalences and induces an equivalence of homotopy categories, and, finally, a \emph{test category} if it is a weak test category and for every object $a$ of $\sA$, $\sA/a$ is a weak test category.

 What about $\Grpd(\psh{\sA})$ now?
-There are two trivial but essential observations: (1) the category of groupoids internal to $\psh{\sA}$ is equivalent to the category $[\sA^{\op},\Grpd]$ of presheaves over $\sA$ with values in the category of groupoids, (2) for an object $X$ of $\psh{\sA}$, the category of elements $\sA/X$ is nothing but the so--called \emph{Grothendieck construction} of $X$, and the Grothendieck construction is also defined for presheaves with values in groupoids.
-In other words, there is a functor
+There are two trivial but essential observations: (1) the category of groupoids internal to $\psh{\sA}$ is equivalent to the category $[\sA^{\op},\Grpd]$ of presheaves over $\sA$ with values in the category of groupoids, (2) the Grothendieck construction is also defined for $\Grpd$\nbd{}valued presheaves, and so we can define a functor

-whose restriction to $\psh{\sA}$ (when we see sets as discrete groupoids) is $i_{\sA}$.
+where $I_{\sA}(X)$ is the Grothendieck construction of $X$.
 The generalization of the situation for $\psh{\sA}$ described earlier is then straightforward.
-We define a canonical class of weak equivalences on $\Grpd(\psh{\sA})$ as:
+We define a canonical class of weak equivalences on $\Grpd(\psh{\sA})$ as